kjdowns/js-adventure/README.md

 ## Installation

+Fork and clone the respository to your local machine to play.

 Setting up the Server

 You can set up the back end Rails server by navigating to backend\js-adventure in terminal and running `rails s` to start the rails server